dsccommunity/dsccommunity.org/content/blog/converting-to-pester5-from-the-trenches.md

 be inside `Before*`-, `After*`-, and `It`-blocks.
 There are an exception to the rule when it comes to test cases.

-_**Note**: This is just an example from me which may change in the future _when new practices is learned and old habits discarded._
+_**Note**: This is just an example from me which may change in the future_ _when new practices are learned and old habits are improved or replaced._

 ```powershell
 <#